KevinTheMix/CheatSheets/# IT/IT.md

 # IT

-* Onlne courses = Codeschools, Coursera, Lynda, Pluralsight
+* Online courses = Codeschools, Coursera, Lynda, Pluralsight

 ## Glossary

 * **Eiffel** = OO language (1985)
+* **Framework** = architectural style, boilerplate alleviating, toolschain complementing an existing language
 * **GDPR** (General Data Protection Regulation)
   * All people _living_ in Europe, and **all** digital marketing data (eg cookies but also dynamic IP)
   * Doesn't require consent to collect and process data required to run the site, but only for a well-defined, transparent purpose